abcxyz/guardian/README.md

 ## Architecture

-When submitting a PR, Guardian will create a lockfile using Google Cloud Storage for the repository based on its ID.
-A lock_id metadata param will be used to identify the pull request by ID.
-If another PR is submitted and a lock file exists, a comment will be issued and the PR will have to wait for the unlock.
+When submitting a PR, Guardian will create a lockfile for the entire repository using Google Cloud Storage based on the repository ID.
+The PR number will be stored in a `lock_id` metadata param on the lockfile and will be used to identify the locking PR.
+If another PR is submitted and a lock file exists for a different PR, a comment will be issued and the PR will have to wait for the unlock.
+Unlocking can be done by getting your PR merged, or manually by a maintainer/admin with a comment `unlock` on the locking PR.

+**GS Lockfile Path**

 ```bash
 gs://<BUCKET_NAME>/guardian-locks/<OWNER>/<REPO>/<REPO_ID>.tflock